Alexander Dubov

-Alexander Dubov was a builder and architect who worked in Baku from 1904 until the end of his life where he participated in the construction of a number of monumental buildings in the city.
-He was also engaged in the restoration of some houses, in particular, in 1922-1923, the Ismailiyya Palace, burned down during the March Days of 1918.
+Alexander Yakovlevich Dubov was a builder and architect who worked in Baku from 1904 until the end of his life, where he participated in the construction of a number of monumental buildings in the city.
+He was also engaged in the restoration of some houses, in particular, in 1922–1923, the Ismailiyya Palace, burned down during the March Days of 1918.